create3000/x_ite/docs/_posts/components/Interpolation/OrientationInterpolator.md

 ## Overview

-OrientationInterpolator generates a series of rotation values.
-Results can be ROUTEd to a `<Transform>` node's 'rotation' attribute or another Rotations attribute
+OrientationInterpolator generates a series of 4-tuple axis-angle SFRotation values.
+Authors can ROUTE value_changed output events to a Transform node's rotation field or to another 4-tuple SFRotation field.

 The OrientationInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 2.0 or later.